HOW TO MAKE GOBI BUTTER MASALA OR GOBI MAKHANI?

 - Add this to the simmering gravy.

-- Garnish with 1 tablespoon coriander leaves and mix well.
+- Garnish with 1 tbsp coriander leaves and mix well.

 - Our silky smooth and buttery Gobi Makhani is ready to be served with Chapati, Naan or Phulkas.